18th century antique portrait Edmund Hoyle Circle of James Latham,Edmund Hoyle, whist

 Several of James Latham's portraits are in the National Gallery of Ireland collection in Dublin; one is of the famous MP Charles Tottenham (1694–1758) of New Ross, Co.
 Wexford, "Tottenham in his Boots" (Cat.
 No.411) and a second is a portrait of Bishop Robert Clayton (1697–1758) and his wife Katherine (Cat.
 No. 4370).
 In 1947 the London Tate Gallery purchased Latham's portrait of Sir Capel Molyneux (ref.
 N05801), two centuries after the artist's death in Dublin.

-Free worldwide delivery (excluding all taxes/customs etc, which is to be paid for by customer)
+We ship worldwide please email for a quote before purchase( all taxes/customs etc to be paid for by customer)